wrjones104/alteryx-lineage-desktop/USAGE.md

 ## The Main Interface

-Once a workspace is open, you are presented with the main interface:
+Once a workspace is open, you are presented with the main interface.
+You can switch between three main views using the buttons in the top navigation bar:
-* **Top Navigation Bar:** Contains all the main controls, such as adding new workflows and switching between views.

 * **Graph View:** The primary, interactive visualization of your data lineage.
 * **Report View:** A detailed, list-based view of all workflows and their specific inputs and outputs.

-## Adding & Inspecting Workflows
+* **Impact View:** A ranked table showing the "Criticality Score" of each workflow.

+### Adding, Inspecting, and Deleting Workflows

-* **Adding Workflows:** Click the "Add Workflow" button in the top navigation to open a modal.
+* **Adding Workflows:** Click the **Add Workflow** button in the top navigation to open a modal.
 You can then either drag-and-drop your `.yxmd` files into the box or click the box to open a file browser.
-* **Inspecting Nodes:** In the Graph View, click on any node (a workflow or a data source) to open the **Node Inspector**.
+* **Inspecting Nodes:** In the **Graph View**, click on any node (a workflow or a data source) to open the **Node Inspector**.
 This pop-up shows a summary of that node's direct inputs and outputs.
-* **Creating Aliases:** When inspecting a data source node, you can provide a user-friendly **Alias** (e.g., "Centric CRM Source") to replace a long or cryptic file path or connection string.
-This alias will be used in both the Graph and Report views.
+* **Creating Aliases:** When inspecting a data source node, you can provide a user-friendly **Alias** (e.g., "Centric CRM Source") to replace a long or cryptic file path.
+This alias will be used throughout the application.
+* **Deleting Workflows:** You can delete a workflow from two places:
+    1. In the **Report View**, by clicking the trash can icon on the workflow's card.
+    2. In the **Graph View**, by clicking a workflow node to open the Node Inspector and then clicking the trash can icon.
+    *A confirmation prompt will require you to type "DELETE" to prevent accidental deletion.*

+### The Impact Analysis View

+The Impact Analysis view is designed to help you identify the most critical workflows in your ecosystem.
+It displays a ranked table with three columns:

+* **Rank:** The workflow's rank, from most to least critical.
+* **Workflow Name:** The name of the `.yxmd` file.
+* **Criticality Score:** A number representing the workflow's total "blast radius."
+It is the count of every unique data source and workflow that depends on this workflow's outputs, directly or indirectly.
+A higher score means a failure in this workflow will have a larger ripple effect.

+In the **Actions** column, you can click **Graph** or **Report** to immediately jump to that specific workflow in the corresponding view.

-## Handling Complex Alteryx Tools (Advanced)
+### Handling Complex Alteryx Tools (Advanced)

 Some Alteryx tools, like the **Download Tool** or the **Python Tool**, don't write their inputs and outputs to the workflow's XML in a standard way.
 The parser cannot automatically detect them.
 To solve this, you can manually define the inputs and outputs for **any tool** by adding a special block of text to its **Annotation** box in Alteryx.

 #### The `lineage` Annotation Syntax